malaktork17/Palstena/README.md

 ---

+## Contributing
+This is an open project for learning purposes.
+Suggestions, ideas, and contributions are welcome. 🌟

+---

 ## License
-This project is open for learning and non-commercial use.
+This project is open for **learning and non-commercial use**.